 My varied series of artworks, combining traditionally opposing techniques and approaches, utilise a diverse range of familiar and unfamiliar elements to construct unprecedented visual entities, perceptions, worlds and facts.

-By examining mimesis, visual perception and the function of image-constituting signs, he attempts to address a wide range of subjects in a multi-layered approach, hopefully involving the viewer in a way that they are confronted with the conditioning of their own perception and challenged to reconsider their biases.
+By examining mimesis, human visual perception and the function of signs that constitue images, I attempt to address a wide range of subjects, hopefully involving the viewer in a way that they are confronted with the conditioning of their own perception and challenged to reconsider their biases.

-Constantly questioning contemporary cultural narratives, Chronis dialectically absorbs past traditions into daily artistic practice.
-He meditates on and combines historically and culturally diverse art styles, techniques and approaches: The academic realism of his student years, abstract expressionism, the neo-expressionism of the 80's, cubism, sumi-e painting and Japanese calligraphy, the technical qualities of dry and wet materials like soft pastels, oils and home-made watercolours and gouache, and, more recently, incorporating digital techniques into his workflow.
+With each work I like to question the contemporary cultural norms, and try to absorb past traditions into daily artistic practice.
+I try to meditate on and combine historically diverse art styles, techniques and approaches: The academic realism of my student years, abstract expressionism, neo-expressionism, cubism, sumi-e painting and oriental calligraphy, the distinct and opposing technical qualities of dry and wet materials like soft pastels, oils, watercolours and gouache, and, more recently, incorporating digital techniques and 3D CGI into my workflow.

-Stories of human struggle, extended beyond superficial existential angst, irony, humour, transcendence and enlightenment set the tone for what is ultimately an invitation to the viewer to think laterally about the self and the other, about our own ‘cannibal’ and ‘civilized’ selves, about society and individual, citizen and state, about representation and abstraction, digital and analogue, dimensionality and flat surface, internal and external experience, colour and line.
+Throughout my work one can find traces of human struggle, existential angst, irony, humour, transcendence and enlightenment which all set the tone for what is ultimately an invitation for the viewer to think laterally about themselves and the other, about our own ‘feral’ and ‘civilized’ selves, about society and individual, citizen and state, about representation and abstraction, digital and analogue, dimensionality and flat surface, internal and external experience, colour and line.

 In the intermediate space between the work and the spectator's gaze, the Real and the True co-inhabit the same topological space whilst the abyss winks back at us.